Skip to main content

 1. Chardon, Ohio, is the county seat of Geauga County, which in 1920 had about 15,000 inhabitants. [back]

 3. No response from the Treasurer of Geauga County has survived.
-On this same day, Chesnutt also wrote to G. R. Hanna at the Geauga County Surveyor's office about the Chester Cliffs Company property lines. [back]
+On this same day, Chesnutt also wrote to G. R. Hanna at the Geauga County Surveyor's office about the Chester Cliffs Club property lines. [back]